6 Ideas for Creating an Industrial Style Garden Space

 6. Just a Touch

-If these ideas are a bit too much or seem like hard work it is easy to add just a touch of the industrial to any area of the home and garden with a just a few metal planters on a garden or dining table, on a shelf or patio, wall mounted in the hall or balcony.
-Just add a succulent or two.
+If these ideas are a bit too much or seem like hard work it is easy to add just a touch of the industrial to any area of the home and garden with a just a few metal planters on a balcony, patio or in the hall with a welcoming plant or 3.

 We would love to hear how you have added an industrial touch to your outdoor space, why not post a picture on Instagram and mention us @vincentandbarn.
 Also, check out our Industrial Garden Pinterest board.